What Does a PCOS Belly Look Like? Here’s How to Identify the PCOS Belly Shape

 “Women without PCOS have more subcutaneous (under the skin) fat on their arms and legs than concentrated in the abdominal area.
 High testosterone, which is associated with hyperandrogenism, promotes central, or visceral, obesity, where the fat is distributed primarily around the abdominal organs.

 Several clinical trials confirm higher abdominal fat is linked with hyperandrogenism.
-A 2023 Fertility and Sterility journal published a report that showed the use of an anti-androgen called flutamide reduces abdominal fat deposition and normal-weight women with PCOS.
+A 2023 Fertility and Sterility journal published a report that showed the use of an anti-androgen called flutamide reduces abdominal fat build up in women with PCOS.

 Women with PCOS also have higher levels of cortisol, which contributes to metabolic stress.
 Metabolic stress can lead to the development of several PCOS symptoms, such as weight gain and abdominal fat accumulation.

-Managing insulin levels and stress can help reduce the risk of developing this type of belly fat.
+Managing your hormones will reduce the risk of developing this type of belly fat.
 I lost 13 kilograms, a lot of that belly fat, through diet, exercise, and hormone balance supplements.
 I wish I could say it was easy.
 Even though I was steadily dropping the weight, my daily progress felt minimal.
 Documenting my weight each day helped.
 It was concrete evidence that the number on the scale was going the right way even if it didn’t feel like it.

 Here are some tips to help you lose a PCOS stomach.